BensonRen/idlm_Ben/README.md

 5. Make trace back to lowest loss Hooks
 6. Turn off the conv1D and swipe across other architectures (pl:1)

-<!2.
-Weight monitoring in checkpoint file>
+## 2019.08.17

+Functions Added/ bug fixed:
+1. Weight summary system added.
+A new hook has been added to the network_helper.py file and auto added towards the training hooks
+2. Bug fixed and weight summary system tested
+3. Heat mapping prerequisite done by adding the best_validation_loss into the parameter.txt file

 Pending to work:
-1. Make summary weight system (fc.kernel is the weight matrix, just add the histogram of that to summary, priority level: 2)
-3. Heat Map plotting (record the lowest test loss and print to the parameter file? pl : 1)
+1. Heat Map plotting (record the lowest test loss and print to the parameter file? pl : 1)
-4. Turn off the conv1D and swipe across other architectures (pl:1)
-5. VAE Evaluate
+2. VAE Evaluate

 ### !!!HUGE BUG DETECTED, SOLVE BELOW POINTS NOW!!!